dhh1128/codecraft.co/role-play-centered-design.md

   - author: Evolving Software Politics &laquo; Codecraft
     date: 2012-09-11 11:01:22
     comment: |
-      [...] python and “convention over configuration“–both liberal favorites.
-My idea that teams should deploy evolving software by assigning humans to role play architectural components, and...–that’s about as ultra liberal as it [...]
+      [...] python and “convention over configuration“&mdash;both liberal favorites.
+My idea that teams should deploy evolving software by assigning humans to role play architectural components, and...&mdash;that’s about as ultra liberal as it [...]
   - author: Evolving Software Politics &laquo; Codecraft
     date: 2012-09-13 01:38:16
     comment: |
-      [...] python and “convention over configuration“–both liberal favorites.
-My idea that teams should deploy evolving software by assigning humans to role play architectural components, and...–that’s about as ultra liberal as it gets.
+      [...] python and “convention over configuration“&mdash;both liberal favorites.
+My idea that teams should deploy evolving software by assigning humans to role play architectural components, and...&mdash;that’s about as ultra liberal as it gets.
 Take Our [...]
   - author: Progressive Disclosure Everywhere &laquo; Codecraft
     date: 2012-09-16 17:15:27
     comment: |